Merhex/intus-rectangle-manipulator/README.md

 Implement by using Angular (frontend) and C# (for JSON saving through API).
 Provide the source code with readme file.

+## Execution
 The app features a window that is resizable.
 Showing it's perimeter, area and side information.
+The size is represented in meters.

-To run the application, use ng-serve in the Angular directory.
+To run the application, use ```ng-serve``` in the Angular directory.
 Without the API running, it will provide basic functionality but will tell you it cannot load/save data.

 If the API is running, it will load and save to the json file that is kept by the API.
-To run the API, use the command dotnet run in the API directory.
+To run the API, use the command ```dotnet run``` in the API directory.

 Things I would like to improve, but not here due to time-restrictions:
-- Configuration, settings like minimum width, maximum width, and border margins in the drawing area are hard coded.
+- Configuration, settings like minimum width, maximum width, and border margins and save intervals in the drawing area are hard coded.
+- Use a data resolver for the data in Angular.
-- More abstractions in general, use of interfacing
+- More abstractions in general, use of interfacing.
+Create a mapping between data and functional model.
+Hide the implementation detail of getting the JSON behind a repository or service.
 - Now we save directly to the json file in the API directory, I would make a database which would save the rectangle.